 You have a voice inside your head that never stops talking.
-It comments on everything, judges everyone, tells you what you like and dislike, and even criticizes yourself.
-This voice carries on nonstop conversations, often taking both sides simply to continue the conversation such as harmless dialogue like I feel like pizza for dinner; no, maybe I’ll have a salad.
-Bob’s a really nice guy; actually Bob can be quite a jerk sometimes;.
-I should give Lisa a call; why bother, she never calls me.
+This self-talk comments on everything, judges everyone, tells you what you like and dislike, and even criticizes yourself.
+This voice carries on nonstop conversations, often taking both sides simply to continue the conversation such as harmless dialogue like Maybe I’ll have a drink tonight; no, I shouldn’t drink alone.
+Ryan’s a really nice guy; actually Ryan can be quite a jerk sometimes.
+I should give Carrie a call; why bother, she never calls me.
 It doesn’t really care where you land, just so long as you keep chatting about it.
 It can go off into an amazing fantasy, playing out a full narrative in detail on how you’re going to finally confront your sister and make a huge scene as you tell her off on the phone, leaving her breathless as you hang up on her.
 Of course, this will never happen but you replay the scene in dramatic fashion over and over again gaining some weird sense of satisfaction.
 This voice just keeps talking and thinking, it’s what creates doubts, fears and suffering, often to our detriment.
 It is estimated that we churn out 50,000 thoughts per day, with the ability to hold up to six thoughts concurrently in our mind.
 We are inundated with thought with no respite, is this not some form of insanity?

 I’m sure most of you are shaking your head in disbelief or denial and/or have no idea what I’m talking about.
 That’s because you are immersed in your thoughts, you’ve become your thoughts, controlled by your mind.
 You have totally identified with your mind so that every thought it spews out, you are living this reality.
 Your inner world is at the mercy of all these thoughts, all these conversations you are holding in your head.
 It can become quite tiresome as you actually expend a lot of energy navigating through all these thoughts.
 You argue with yourself: I think I will go to Tom’s party; I’m not going, I hate Tom’s friends.
 I need a coffee; I really should quit coffee.
 I hate my job; just be grateful you have a job.
 You are like a tiny boat thrown about on the stormy seas, at the whim of the weather in your mind.
 This inward battle goes on incessantly as your mind literally never shuts up.
 It even narrates everything you see: Look at that dog, is that a Labradoodle?
 And the owner looks like my classmate from college.
 Wow, she put on weight, she looks terrible.
 And what’s with the crazy outfit?
 Is all this inner dialogue necessary?
 Is it not just exhausting?